Home based business

-Understanding how to comply with Planning Regulations for a home based business can be difficult, so we have included information below to assist you in understanding the basics.
+Understanding how to comply with Planning Regulations for a home based business can be difficult, so we have included some information below to help you understand the basics.

-We encourage you to contact Town Planning staff if you have any other questions.
+We encourage you to contact Town Planning staff if you have any questions.

 You may not need to apply for a planning permit, provided you meet these requirements

 - You can employ two staff members who do not live in the dwelling

 - The net floor area (including storage area) cannot be more than 100 square metres, or more than one-third of the net floor area of the dwelling, whichever is less